sanposhiho/kube-scheduler-simulator-cli/README.md

-# scheduler-playground: Scheduler for learning Kubernetes Scheduler
+# kube-scheduler-simulator-cli: Kubernetes Scheduler simulator on CLI and scenario system.

 Hello world.

 This repository is scenario system for kube-scheduler.
-You can write scenario like this and check the scheduler's behaviours.
+You can write scenario and check the scheduler's behaviours.

+And, also you can change the scheduler implementations on submodule/kubernetes.
+It helps changing implementations and debugging for scheeduler.

+## How to write the scenario

+see `scenario` function on [sched.go](/sched.go).

 ```go
 func scenario(client clientset.Interface) error {